A wolf in sheep’s clothing: Is NDC really a social democratic party?

 “Social democracy is a political ideology that originally advocated a peaceful evolutionary transition of society from capitalism to socialism using established political processes (Britannica.com).”

-In effect, social democrats are against the idea of running the country in such a way that only a few end up benefitting.
+In effect, social democrats are against the idea of running the country in such a way that only a few end up benefiting.

 Apparently, there are three main tenets of democratic socialism: freedom, justice and solidarity.